-IBCCES Unveils Revolutionary Accessibility App at AccessAbilities Expo 2024, Empowering People of Determination
+IBCCES Unveils Revolutionary Accessibility App At Accessabilities Expo 2024, Empowering People Of Determination

-(MENAFN- Content Plus) Dubai, UAE – 7 October 2024: The International Board of Credentialing and Continuing Education Standards (IBCCES) proudly announces the launch of its innovative Accessibility App at the 6th edition of the AccessAbilities Expo, held from 7th to 9th October 2024 at the Dubai World Trade Centre.
+DUBAI, UNITED ARAB EMIRATES, October 8, 2024 /EINPresswire / -- The International Board of Credentialing and Continuing Education Standards (IBCCES ) proudly announces the launch of its innovative Accessibility App at the 6th edition of the AccessAbilities Expo, held from 7th to 9th October 2024 at the Dubai World Trade Centre.
 This cutting-edge tool is designed to improve the quality of life for people of determination by connecting them with accessible businesses and public locations, offering solutions that empower individuals to navigate their environments with greater ease and confidence.

 "We are excited to officially introduce the Accessibility App, we believe this tool will truly make life more accessible for millions of people in the GCC" said Myron Pincomb, CEO and board chairman of IBCCES.
 "Our mission is to break down barriers and create opportunities for people of determination to enjoy their surroundings without limitations.
 The Accessibility App is designed to empower individuals, helping them experience everyday life more fully and independently."